vihabhat/Promotion_rule_engine/README.md

 cd Promotion_rule_engine_microservice
 pip install -r requirements.txt

+Rules Configurations are stored in rules.yaml file

 ## ⚙️ Runings

 Running tests:
 pytest
 There are 16 test cases all needs to be cleared.

+Command to generate bulk users and save to JSON: python -m scripts.generate_users

+This script Simulates a list of user profiles with realistic values (like level, total_spent, spend_tier, etc.)

+Saves the output to:
+data/sample_users.json

 Simulating Bulk Users:
 python -m scripts.run_evaluations
 this outputs the results to data/evaluation_results.json

-Rules Configurations are stored in rules.yaml file

 Running the API:
 python app.py